matrix-org/matrix-spec-proposals/proposals/1776-peeking-via-sync.md

-# Proposal for replacing peeking in the CS API
+# Proposal for implementing peeking via /sync in the CS API

 ## Problem